parapluu/Concuerror/_posts/2014-06-02-poolboy-example.md

 [...]
 {% endhighlight %}

-Three tips and the same error!
+Three tips and the same error.
 This time however, `concuerror_report.txt` contains something like:

 {% highlight text %}